-Individuals and businesses in a federally declared disaster area who suffered uninsured or unreimbursed disaster-related losses can choose to claim them on either the return for the year the loss occurred (in this instance, the 2023 return normally filed next year), or the return for the prior year (2022, normally filed this tax season).
-Be sure to write the FEMA declaration number - 3691-EM - on any return claiming a loss.
+Individuals and businesses in a federally declared disaster area who suffered uninsured or unreimbursed disaster-related losses can choose to claim them on either the return for the year the loss occurred or the return for the prior year.
+Be sure to write the FEMA declaration number - 4694-DR - on any return claiming a loss.
 See Publication 547 for details.
 The tax relief is part of a coordinated federal response to the damage caused by these storms and is based on local damage assessments by FEMA.
 For information on disaster recovery, visit disasterassistance.gov.